alinalihassan/Lesma/README.md

 ## 🔧 Build

-In order to build Lesma, you need Clang installed and LLVM 13.
+In order to build Lesma, you need Clang and LLVM 13 installed.
 It's currently only supported on Linux and macOS.
 For a more comprehensive guide, and more information on how to install the prerequisites, read the documentation on [Getting Started](http://localhost:3000/docs/introduction/getting-started)